abdiu34567/telesun.js/Docs/Methods/Other/sendContact.md

 ## sendContact

-> Use this method to send information about a venue.
+> Use this method to send phone contacts.
 On success, the sent Message is returned
 >
 > For more check [sendContact](https://core.telegram.org/bots/api#sendcontact) method
 >